 Fife House is developing a 20-bed Transitional Housing Program at 9 Huntley Street.
 This programming is designated for people living with HIV/AIDS who are chronically homeless and who are accessing the emergency shelter system.

 Fife House has formed an innovative partnership with the Shelter Support and Housing Administration, Habitat Services, the Inner City Family Health Team and Inner City Health Associates.
-The partnership will deliver a transformational model of housing supports, clinical care and intensive case management supports focused on the delivery of a client-centered model of care with an emphasis on recovery, rehabilitation, pathways to the right long-term housing along with supports, harm reduction, disease prevention, chronic disease management and health promotion.
+The partnership will deliver a transformational model of housing supports, clinical care and intensive case management supports focused on the delivery of a client-centered model of care with an emphasis on recovery, rehabilitation, pathways to the right long-term housing along with supports, disease prevention, chronic disease management and health promotion.

 Initially, Shelter Support and Housing Administration and the Inner City Family Health Team will work with Fife House on the transition of men living with HIV with complex health co-morbidities from Seaton House (who will be displaced during the George Street Redevelopment) and the men’s emergency shelter system, into the new Huntley Transitional Housing Program.